Goyim Defense League

-The Goyim Defense League (GDL) is an American far-right, neo-Nazi loosely organized network of individuals founded by Jon Minadeo II who operate an online video platform called GoyimTV.
-The platform primarily hosts far-right opiniated content, fake news, and conspiracy theories.
+The Goyim Defense League (GDL) is a loosely organized American far-right, neo-Nazi group founded by Jon Minadeo II who operate an online video platform called GoyimTV.
+The platform primarily hosts far-right opinionated content, fake news, and conspiracy theories.
 It is unclear when GDL was founded, but activity began to be observed around 2018.
 The group is defined by the Anti-Defamation League as an antisemitic hate group.

 Name

-"Goyim" is a Yiddish and Hebrew plural form of the word "goy", referring to non-Jews.
+"Goyim" is a Hebrew plural form of the word "goy" which means nation, and was historically used to refer to non-Jews.
 The name "Goyim Defense League" is a play on two Jewish organizations — the Jewish Defense League, and the Anti-Defamation League (ADL).
 GDL's logo is a parody of ADL's.

 Description

 BuzzFeed News described the GDL as a white supremacist group.
 The Goyim Defense League was listed by the Middle East Media Research Institute in a March 2019 Special Report as a group engaged in "Online Incitement against Jews."